Density Spectra of Topological Groups: Introduction

 \begin{definition} Let $X$ be a Tychonoff space.
 We say that $X$ has the \emph{property $\JM$} if

 If $X$ is a topological group, we say that it has the \emph{property $\JM^*$} if

 \end{definition}

-Thus, the result of Juhász and van Mill in \cite{JvM} implies that every locally compact group satisfies property $\JM$.
+Thus, the result of Juh\'asz and van Mill in \cite{JvM} implies that every locally compact group satisfies property $\JM$.
 In this paper, we turn our attention to the stronger property $\JM^*$.

-It was shown in \cite{Peng} that there exists a locally compact group—either abelian or connected—whose dense subgroups are all separable, even though the group itself is not metrizable.
+It was shown in \cite{Peng} that there exists a locally compact group---either abelian or connected---whose dense subgroups are all separable, even though the group itself is not metrizable.
 In particular, such a group does not satisfy property $\JM^*$.
 On the other hand, the same paper proves that $w(G) \in \dd^*(G)$ for every locally compact group $G$ that falls into one of the following categories: \begin{itemize} \item[(i)] compact and abelian; \item[(ii)] compact and connected; or \item[(iii)] connected with weight strictly greater than $2^\omega$. \end{itemize}

-It is also conjectured in \cite{Peng} that $w(G) \in \dd^*(G)$ for \emph{every} compact group.
-In this paper, we confirm this conjecture by proving a stronger result:
+It is natural to ask whether property $\JM^*$ holds globally for the class of compact groups.
+We formulate this as the following conjecture: \begin{conj} Every compact group satisfies $\JM^*$. \end{conj}

+While the general validity of this conjecture remains open, our main results achieve a significant structural reduction.
+First, we prove that it suffices to verify the conjecture for the totally disconnected case: